Motsai/neblina-motiondemo-ios/README.md

 ---

 The iPhone & iPad will switch to the command screen.
-The "BLE Data Port" switch will be on if the communication with Neblina is successful.
+The "BLE Data Port" switch will be on if the communication with Neblina&trade; is successful.
 Switch on the Quaternion stream.
 The quaternion data should be displayed at the bottom of the screen.

 iPhone Screen Shot | iPad Screen Shot
 ---|---
 ![iPhone Screen Shot](docs/images/IMG_2888.jpg)|![iPad Screen Shot](docs/images/iPad_ScreenShot.jpg)
 ---

-### Making your own App with Neblina
+### Making your own App with Neblina&trade;

-The project NebTutorial1 is the starting point to get a feel of how to connect to the Neblina via Bluetooth and retreive data.
-It is a simple iPhone App that shows a TableView with a list of detected Neblina device, a button to enable Euler Angle Stream and a TextField to display the Euler data.
+The project NebTutorial1 is the starting point to get a feel of how to connect to the Neblina&trade; via Bluetooth and retreive data.
+It is a simple iPhone App that shows a TableView with a list of detected Neblina&trade; device, a button to enable Euler Angle Stream and a TextField to display the Euler data.

 <p align="center">
 <img src="docs/images/iOS_Tutorial1.jpg" alt="Tutorial1 Screen Shot" width="200" />